Samuel-Buteau/universal-battery-database/README.md

 Backend = postgresql
 SecretKey = your_very_secret_key
 ```
-Note:  `my_project`, `my_user`, and `my_password` can be changed to your own values, but they must be the same as those in Step 6. `your_very_secret_key` should be a very secret key if you care about data security.

 ##### 8. Download a dataset file and put it in the appropriate folder.

 ## Using the Software

 First, load the virtual environment containing the software in a new terminal.
+Replace `env` with the name you used when creating the virtual environment.

 cmd (Windows):
 ```cmd